kubernetes/kubectl/docs/book/pages/app_management/apply.md

 {% method %}

-It is recommended to use a `kustomization.yaml` with Apply.  `kustomization.yaml` provides low-level tooling to simplify managing collections of Resources Configs.

-This `kustomization.yaml` file contains a Deployment Resource Config which will be Applied.
+Though Apply can be run directly against Resource Config files or directories using `-f`, it is recommended to run Apply against a `kustomization.yaml` using `-k`.
+The `kustomization.yaml` allows users to define configuration that cuts across many Resources (e.g. namespace).

 {% sample lang="yaml" %}